City Hall of Ribeirão Preto

-Scheduling for Covid vaccination (2nd DOSE PFIZER) in people who received the 1st dose on June 29, will open this Friday, September 17th
+Scheduling for vaccination against Covid (2nd DOSE) in people who received the first dose on 07/05 – ASTRAZENECA, will be opened this Thursday, September 23rd

-The Municipal Health Department will make available from 1:30 pm this Friday, September 17, at Ribeirão Preto City Hall website and by telephones 3977-9441 and 3977-9442, scheduling for the application of the SECOND DOSE OF THE VACCINE AGAINST COVID-19, PFIZE IN PEOPLE WHO RECEIVED THE FIRST DOSE ON JUNE 29.
+The Municipal Health Department will make available, from 11:30 am this Thursday, September 23, at the Ribeirão Preto City Hall website and by telephones 3977-9441 and 3977-9442, scheduling for the application of the SECOND DOSE OF COVID-19 VACCINE IN PEOPLE WHO RECEIVED THE FIRST DOSE ASTRAZENECA ON JULY 5, 2021.

 ATTENTION

-This schedule is exclusive for people who received the first dose of the PFIZER vaccine on June 29th.
+This schedule is exclusive for people who received the first dose of ASTRAZENECA vaccine on July 5th.

 On the day and time scheduled to receive the vaccine, you will need to have an official document with a photo, CPF, updated proof of address in Ribeirão Preto, the completed Vacivida form, vaccination card for the first dose and the protocol number of the appointment.